KatelynGreene/KatelynGreeneWebsite_Archived/content/authors/admin/_index.md

 +++

-I'm a third year PhD student at Wake Forest University studying the changes in the bone and muscle of astronaut spines with long duration spaceflight.
+I'm a third year Biomedical Engineering PhD student at Wake Forest University studying the bone and muscle changes of (1) astronauts with long duration spaceflight and (2) older adults with obesity undergoing intentional weight loss.

 Beyond my engineering studies, I am also a trained science communicator and leader with expertise in organizing K-12 STEM outreach activities.
-It is my long-term goal to help make science accessible and easy to understand for the broader academic and public community, so that we all can benefit from the advancements made possible by research.
+Through my involvement in science communication, I aim to encourage the next generation of students to pursue STEM careers and help make science easily accessible for the broader academic and public community so that we all can benefit from the advancements made possible by research.

-When not in lab, I enjoy rollerblading, hiking, gardening, and pretty much anything else that involves being outside!
+When not in lab, I enjoy endurance rollerblading, hiking, gardening, and pretty much anything else that involves being outside!